Amar-Pawar/Apache-Spark/TwitterSentiment/README.md

 from matplotlib.animation import FuncAnimation
 %matplotlib

-### write code for bar chart as well as line chart for visualization of live count
+### write code for bar chart as well as line chart for visualization of live con